gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 else in the room."

 "*La*, that."
 Razi sighed.
 "It had been a day for stories and secrets, hasn't it?
 So, I will share one more with you, though I must ask you to keep it to yourself.
 You don't have to," he continued, raising a hand to forestall whatever Erileine had been about to say.
 "If you decide the captain really ought to know, then of course you will tell him.
-But..."
-He lowered his hand.
-"It may be nothing---just a grain of sand in her shoe.  *La*, and if she had any name but her own, no one would pay it any attention.
+But…" He lowered his hand.
+"It may be nothing–just a grain of sand in her shoe.  *La*, and if she had any name but her own, no one would pay it any attention.
 I will therefore ask you to think carefully before repeating what I tell you."

 He waited, a lean dark figure in desert brown, standing in the early evening half-light on a narrow cobbled street a thousand gallops from